Deadline extension! Graduate Certificate Application Deadline: Now November 30, 2015

 This is a curricular opportunity for graduate students interested in World Performance Studies.

 The GCWPS requires 9 credit hours of coursework over the span of twelve months.
-Of these, 6 credits will be earned in two required courses: TheatreMus 647.001 Introduction to Performance Studies in the Winter Semester (3 credits), and a Proseminar in the Fall (CWPS Course Number TBD) which serves as the final capstone project for 3 credits.
-The remaining 3 credits will be courses taken by students in their home unit and double-counted, in consultation with unit chair or advisor, towards the certificate program.
+Of these, 6 credits will be earned in two required courses: TheatreMus 647.001 “Introduction to Performance Studies” in the winter semester (3 credits), and RACKHAM 570.005 “Proseminar and Presentation of Capstone Project” in the fall semester (3 credits).
+The remaining 3 credits will be a course taken by students in their home unit and double-counted, in consultation with a unit chair or advisor, towards the certificate program.

 1st required course (3 credits): Introduction to Performance Studies (TheatreMus 647.001)

-Based on interdisciplinary and intercultural approaches, this gateway seminar will examine issues pertaining to the definitions of performance as an artistic and scholarly field of inquiry, critically examine the ranges and sites of performance as well as its various manifestations (aesthetic, historical, socio-cultural, political etc), and the experiences of cultural practices associated with performance.
+Based on interdisciplinary and intercultural approaches, this gateway seminar will examine issues pertaining to the definitions of performance as an artistic and scholarly field of inquiry, critically examine the ranges and sites of performance as well as its various manifestations (aesthetic, historical, socio-cultural, political, etc.), and the experiences of cultural practices associated with performance.
 Additionally, this class will analyze issues of cultural identity and the display of subjectivity through performance and probe its research presuppositions, methodologies, and forms of scholarly representations.